56kyle/window_input/README.md

 # window_input
- A set of tools for interacting with windows, including those that are non foreground and even minimized.
+ A set of tools for interacting with windows, primarily those that are non foreground and even minimized.

 ### Installation